 Inversion in English

-Hi dear English learners.
+Hello English learners.
 We’re going to learn some grammar today.
-You probably know that there is standard word order in English.
+You probably know that there is a standard word order in the English language.
 It means that, among other things, a subject usually comes before a verb.
-However, sometimes the verb comes before the subject and we call it inversion.
+However, sometimes the verb comes before the subject, and we refer to this as inversion.
 Let’s find out when we use inversion in English.

 • Inversion in questions